 We love working with our clients on custom projects, to turn dreams into reality.
 These instruments can be custom tailored with a theme or design to fit your personal taste to create a truly one of a kind piece.
 Special woods, unique inlay, or any other idea you may have can be incorporated in these custom instruments.
 Contact us for availability of material and we can start designing your one of a kind instrument.
-Custom builds request a 50% deposit and take 4-6 months to complete from date of deposit.
-See pricing below.
+Custom builds request a 50% deposit and take 2-3 months to complete from date of deposit.
+See pictures and pricing below.

 Tyde Music Pricing

 Slotted: Rounded: $250 Squared: $350

 Rib Rest: $150

 Side Sound Port: $150 Three dot side sound port: $150

 Tuners: Waverlys: $100 (standard headstock) Gilberts: $200 (slotted headstock) Schertler: $100 (slotted headstock) PegHead: $100 Other tuners available upon request.